0xDarkSky/Traffic-Confuser/README.md

 Usage: `python3 traffic-confuser.py`

-You can edit the sample.txt file to other websites you want
+You can edit the sample.txt file to other websites you want.

+Support on Linux and Termux.
+(Might work Windows and MacOS, not tested")